Nursing Student Resume Writing Tips and Sample

 Whew — you did it!
 You made it to the end of nursing school.
 Now you’re likely starting to think about what’s next and where you might want to work.

 Although you haven’t graduated nursing school yet, there’s no rule that says you have to wait to start your job application process.
-In fact, if you want to start working immediately after nursing school, you’ll need to apply for jobs during your final semester of school.
+In fact, if you want to start working immediately after nursing school, you’ll need a solid nursing student resume and cover letter that highlights your skills and experiences when you apply for jobs during your final semester of school.

 The job application process is slightly different when you don’t have your RN license yet.
-Perhaps you don’t have extensive nursing experience to share, but you have relevant clinical rotations.
-Great — you can still create an amazing nursing student resume.
+Perhaps you don’t have extensive work experience to share, but you have relevant clinical rotations.
+Great — you can still create an amazing student nurse resume.

-Your resume should include these critical components: professional summary, key qualifications, education, experience, skills, licenses, and certifications.
-The professional summary is a great place to mention that you are a dedicated nursing student and highlight your experiences in clinical rotations.
-For more tips on your job application, refer to our student nurse cover letter sample.
+1. Include key sections.
+Most nursing resume templates include these critical components: professional summary, key qualifications, education, experience, skills, licenses, and certifications.
+The professional summary is a great place to mention that you are a dedicated nursing student and highlight your experiences in clinical rotations or externships.

-- Showcase hard and soft skills: Include your qualifications and qualities to demonstrate that you possess both the art and science of nursing.
+2. Showcase hard and soft skills.
+Include relevant technical qualifications and personality qualities to demonstrate that you possess both the art and science of nursing.

-- Use action verbs: When you describe duties at previous jobs or clinicals, start your bulleted lists with action verbs.
+4. Use action verbs.
+When you describe duties at previous jobs or clinicals, start your bulleted lists with action verbs.
+Words like “completed,” “administered,” and “supported” convey initiative.

 Student Nurse Resume Sample